Cycletouring the

 simple and quiet but with a hot shower, you could

-campsite you visit: http://www.natuurkampeerterreinen.nl/en/index.html
+at the first campsite you visit: http://www.natuurkampeerterreinen.nl/en.

 Friends